ricky40403/quantizer/README.md

 ----
 Propose:
 * for personal study.
-* organize the quantization, which can help others to conveniently transform their model to quantized model
+* organize the quantization, which can help others to conveniently transform their model to quantized model  for testing

 ## Support
 Currently support
-* uniform quantization
+* None

 ## Target